vbfrasson/2021-11-fei/README.md

 2. execute_rgt_governance
 3. execute_tribe_governance

-Tribe must be the first mover on governance by sending TRIBE to the PegExchanger and setting the Ragequit contract as minter.
+Tribe must be the first mover on governance by committing sending TRIBE to the PegExchanger and setting the Ragequit contract as minter.
 Both of these actions pose no loss to Tribe Governance if Rari does not vote YES on their side of the deal, for they can mint more TRIBE.

 If Rari was the first mover on governance, Tribe Governance could rug by simply voting "no" on the vote, then accepting adminship.